Research and selection process

 • Constantly reappraise and improve on its IP strategy in order to take advantage of market developments.

-The Asia IP Elite will be honored at the gala dinner on 18th November at the Pan Pacific Hotel in Singapore.
-Please click here for more information on the IP Business Congress Asia.
+The Asia IP Elite were honoured at a gala dinner on November 18 2013 at the Pan Pacific Hotel in Singapore.
+Please click here for more information on the IPBC Asia.